RioDimitri/oil-shocks-equity-markets/README.md

 ## Context

 This empirical study was conducted in April 2026 as the first project of the *Empirical Methods in Finance* course of the MSc Finance programme at HEC Lausanne.
-It is a group project authored by Adegoke Abraham, Dios Assia, Habib Elina, Murengezi Kevin, and Prouvost Dimitri (maintainer of this repository).

 ## Reproducibility